USP-Python/USP-Python.github.io/docs/index.md

 Download the latest Python 3 package from the [official website](https://www.python.org/downloads/).
 <center>![Windows Step 1](img/00-win01.png)</center>

 Run the installation with the default configuration. **Take note of where python is being installed**, we will need this later.
+Take a screenshot of it, or write it down somewhere.
 <center>![Windows Step 2](img/00-win02.png)</center>

 After the installation has completed, we will need to add the python package manager to the system path, in order to install the *python-telegram-bot* package.
 First, find the 'advanced system settings' through the control panel.
 We recommend you use the search function.